Gaza protest vote tarnishes Biden’s Super Tuesday victories | USA Elections

 It is also to point out that the discomfort with Biden reaches beyond the Arab American community and extends through the progressive wing of the party and its younger voters.
 Minnesota has a significant Arab and Muslim population, although smaller than Michigan’s, but its universities are vibrant centers of progressive ideas.
 The state has developed a reputation for choosing unconventional candidates: it named comedian Al Franken as a senator, and in the 2016 primary it opted for Bernie Sanders as the Democratic candidate.

 “They ask to be heard, and that is what they should do… Their message is clear, they think this is an intolerable situation and they believe we can do more.
 And I think the president is paying attention,” said the governor of Minnesota, Democrat Tim Walz.
-Campaign organizers are seeking to pressure Biden to support a permanent ceasefire in Gaza, and are trying to show him that maintaining his position of support for Israel could cost him re-election in November.
+Campaign organizers are seeking to pressure Biden to support a permanent ceasefire in Gaza, and are trying to show him that maintaining his position of support for Israel might cost him re-election in November.

 Those responsible for the campaign believe that their pressure has begun to bear fruit and that gestures such as the call, last Sunday, by the vice president, Kamala Harris, for an “immediate” ceasefire are a reaction to the protest vote.